John Rocker: Controversial statements

 In 2002, while with the Rangers, Rocker again made national headlines for his views after directing slurs towards patrons of a Dallas restaurant at which he was dining, located in the predominantly gay neighborhood of Oak Lawn.

 In June 2006, Rocker defended former teammate Ozzie Guillén, at the time the manager of the Chicago White Sox, for referring to Chicago Sun-Times sports columnist Jay Mariotti as a "fag".
 Guillen, a native of Venezuela, claimed it was not a derogatory term and that, in Venezuela, the term only questions another man's courage rather than his sexual orientation.

 "This is a free country.
 If he wants to use a lewd term, he should be able to use a lewd term," Rocker told the Chicago Tribune.
 "Can't you use a lewd term in America if you want?"
 Referring to sensitivity training, he was quoted as saying: "It was a farce, a way for the scared little man, Bud Selig, to get people off his ass."
 Rocker stated that when he attended mandatory sensitivity training he would seldom remain longer than 15 minutes.
 He also claimed he never paid the $500 fine that was levied against him.

 In late 2006, Rocker was interviewed by the sports blog Deadspin, along with fitness model and then-girlfriend Alicia Marie.
 In the interview, Rocker discussed his "Speak English" campaign, as well as his upcoming book, Rocker: Scars & Strikes.
 Rocker stated that the book would not be used to try to repair his reputation, but would rather be "more conservative Republican rantings".
 Also during the interview, Rocker lambasted John Schuerholz, his former general manager with the Braves, calling him "a piece of shit".

 On Survivor, during an argument with fellow castmate Natalie Anderson, Rocker told her, "If you were a man, I'd knock your teeth out."

-Following the outbreak of the Russian invasion of Ukraine, Rocker began voicing a number of Ukrainophobic statements.
+Following the Russian invasion of Ukraine in 2022, Rocker began voicing a number of Ukrainophobic statements.
 In February 2025 he celebrated the US halting the restoration of Ukraine's energy grid following Russian airstrikes.
 In March he said "We were trained to believe that China and Russia are the mortal enemies – Europe and Ukraine are the real mortal enemies."

 Steroid use

 In March 2007, Rocker was implicated in a steroid ring that included Applied Pharmacy of Mobile, Alabama.
-Rocker initially denied the reports that he had used somatropin but a spokesperson later claimed that Rocker had been prescribed human growth hormone following a shoulder surgery.
+Rocker initially denied the reports that he had used somatropin (human growth hormone; HGH) but a spokesperson later claimed that Rocker had been prescribed HGH following a shoulder surgery.
 In December 2011, he admitted to using steroids, saying, "Yeah, of course I was [using steroids].
 I mean who wasn't?
 Let’s be honest here, who wasn't?"